-Interest bearing liabilities currently bear an average variable interest rate of 4.40% (consolidated) and 3.50% (parent) (2021: 0.82% and 1.02% respectively).
+Swaps associated with interest bearing liabilities currently bear an average variable interest rate of 5.49% (consolidated) and 5.49% (parent) (2022: 4.40% and 3.50% respectively).
 It is the Group's policy to protect part of the loans from exposure to increasing interest rates through entering into interest rate swaps for the purpose of economically hedging both fair value and cash flows.
 Accordingly, the Group has entered into interest rate swap contracts under which it is obliged to receive interest at variable rates and to pay interest at fixed rates.

-Swaps currently in place cover approximately 53.4% (consolidated) and 30.6% (parent) (2021: 62.3% and 43.2% respectively) of the interest bearing liabilities outstanding and are timed to expire as each bank loan repayment or maturity of commercial paper falls due.
-Fixed interest rates range between 0.95% and 5.18% (2021: between 0.31% and 3.50%) and the variable rates are between 3.50% and 5.52% (2021: between 0.62% and 1.50%).
+Swaps currently in place cover approximately 63.18% (consolidated) and 41.75% (parent) (2022: 53.4% and 30.6% respectively) of the interest bearing liabilities outstanding and are timed to expire as each bank loan repayment or maturity of commercial paper falls due.
+Fixed interest rates range between 0.48% and 6.81% (2022: between 0.95% and 5.18%) and the variable rates are between 4.99% and 6.89% (2022: between 3.50% and 5.52%).